apollostream/apollostream.github.io/_posts/2026-01-03-SpaceX-NASA.md

 ---

-**Caveats:** *In my customary review of the contents and sources cited by the AI-generated BFIH reports, I found some discrepancies in the attribution of funding to specific contracts as stated in the report and reported elsewhere.
-I've corrected the ones I found.
-But, I can't guarantee that no others exist.*
+**Caveats:** *In my customary review of the contents and sources cited by the AI-generated BFIH reports on this topic, I found some discrepancies between the attribution of SpaceX funding to specific government contracts as stated in the report and those reported elsewhere.
+The ones I found in the synopsis also had footnotes to relevant but the wrong sources.
+These inaccuracies do not change the analysis conclusions or the upshot of the synopsis, but they are errors.
+I correct as many as my manual investigation of the sources uncovers.*

 ---